tpichardo7/p8477_lab1/Lab-Report-1.md

 each variable in the dataset?
 (Hint: what function gives the column names?
 What function gives the number of rows in a data frame?)

+The data set contain a date variable to denote one day per week from September 30, 2018 to September 22, 2019, for a total of 52 weeks.
+The other variables are 45 U.S. states (although there is no data recorded for Florida) and U.S. territories such as Puerto Rico and the Virgin Islands.
+The dataset also includes two city variables: Washington D.C. and New York City.

 ## 1.2

 What state are you from?
 What was the ILI in the 2nd week of the season